vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 on.
 By the time I was done with them, I realized that if I did exercise, it would delay my meal a lot and get in the way of returning to my normal sleep / waking up routine.

+## 2025-09-17: skipping of all exercises to get groceries

+On Wednesday 2025-09-17, I skipped all exercises so I could make a trip in the morning to get groceries from Trader Joe's.
+My intent had been to cook in the afternoon, though I ended up not doings o.

+## 2025-09-18: skipping of all exercises due to scheduling issues and time availability

+On Thursday 2025-09-18, I skipped all exercises due to a mix of scheduling issues and time availability.
+I had a meeting in the morning, and just about enough time before that to do rice prep, which I needed to get started on in order to be able to do both rice prep and eggplant meal prep within the same day.